shubhangi1309/food-delivery-service/README.md

 package.json is configuration for npm, can have tilde caret npm will take care of dependencies & it's versions

-Importnant package => BUNDLER => WEBPACK/ PARCEL/ VITE
+Important package => BUNDLER => WEBPACK/ PARCEL/ VITE

 we use PARCEL (easy to configure) npm i -D parcel (DEV DEPENDECY) vs Normal Dependency

 package-lock.json => tracks exact version installed
 what is integrity?
-it's a hash, SHA512, this hash have you heard of it is working on my local but not on production? to avoid that package-lock keeps a HASH to verify, whatever is present on my machine is same version deployed on PROD envt
+it's a hash, SHA512 (secure hashing algo), this hash have you heard of it is working on my local but not on production? to avoid that package-lock keeps a HASH to verify, whatever is present on my machine is same version deployed on PROD envt

-babel was installed auto when parcel was installed.
+babel was installed auto- when parcel was installed.

 we will use parcel to ignite our app how?